bhutch1286/meta_analysis_R_code/README.md

 # project_code
-R code for meta analysis publication at Psychological Bulletin (Hutchinson et al., 2022)
+R code for IB meta analysis - accepted at Psyc Bulletin.

 Proceed through analyses in stepwise manner from code file 1_ through to 6_.